 Independent publications (books, theses and reports, etc.) must be officially registered with an ISBN (International Standard Book Number).
 With a unique ISBN, you increase the findability and the accessibility of your publication.

-For an online publication you need a Digital Object Identifier (DOI).
-This is a unique electronic address for an online document, e.g. a journal article.
+For an digital publication you need a Digital Object Identifier (DOI).
+This is a unique electronic address for an digital document, e.g. a journal article.
 A document's DOI is a permanent identifier, and provides a more stable link than a URL.